mikebaker85/shiptheory-api-docs/source/includes/main.md

-telephone | No | Delivery contact telephone number mobile | No | Delivery contact mobile number email | No | Delivery contact email address products | |
+telephone | No | Delivery contact telephone number mobile | No | Delivery contact mobile number email | No | Delivery contact email address sender | | If not sent, defaults to your default shipping location company | No | The sender company name first name | Cond. | First name of the sender last name | Cond. | Last name of the sender address_line_1 | Yes | Sender address line 1 address_line_2 | No | Sender address line 2 address_line_3 | No | Sender address line 3 city | Cond. | Sender city county | No | Sender county or state country | Cond. | 2 character sender country ISO code postcode | Cond. | The sender postal or zip code telephone | No | Sender contact telephone number mobile | No | Sender contact mobile number email | No | Sender contact email address products | |
 name | Yes | Name of the product being sent sku | Yes | SKU of the product being sent